dadair-ca/PERM/README.md

 - [ ] Users should be able to drop a shift
 - [ ] Users should be able to pick-up a shift
 - [ ] Users should be able to see their attendance stats
+- [ ] Users should be able to email other users when dropping a shift